Wentworth Odiarne1

 Hon.
 Sir Harry Julian Stonor was born on 17 November 1859.1 He was the son of Hon.
 Francis Stonor and Eliza Peel.2 He died on 5 May 1939 at age 79, unmarried.1

-In May 1881 he was granted the precedence of a baron’s younger son.1 He held the office of Gentleman Usher and Quarterly Waiter in Ordinary to HM Queen Victoria between 1883 and 1901.1 He was invested as a Knight Grand Cross, Royal Victorian Order (G.C.V.O.).1 He held the office of Gentleman Usher and Groom-in-Waiting to HM King Edward VII between 1901 and 1910.1 He held the office of Gentleman Usher and Groom-in-Waiting to HM King George V between 1910 and 1936.1 He was decorated with the Chevalier, Legion of Honour.1 He held the office of Deputy Master of the Household between 1918 and 1921.1 He held the office of Secretary and Registrar of the Order of Merit between 1924 and 1939.1 He held the office of Extra Groom-in-Waiting to HM King Edward VIII in 1936.1 He held the office of Extra Groom-in-Waiting to HM King George VI in 1937.1
+In May 1881 he was granted the precedence of a baron’s younger son.1 He held the office of Gentleman Usher and Quarterly Waiter in Ordinary to HM Queen Victoria between 1883 and 1901.1 He was appointed Knight Grand Cross, Royal Victorian Order (G.C.V.O.)1 He held the office of Gentleman Usher and Groom-in-Waiting to HM King Edward VII between 1901 and 1910.1 He held the office of Gentleman Usher and Groom-in-Waiting to HM King George V between 1910 and 1936.1 He was awarded the Chevalier, Legion of Honour.1 He held the office of Deputy Master of the Household between 1918 and 1921.1 He held the office of Secretary and Registrar of the Order of Merit between 1924 and 1939.1 He held the office of Extra Groom-in-Waiting to HM King Edward VIII in 1936.1 He held the office of Extra Groom-in-Waiting to HM King George VI in 1937.1

 Citations